Commercial Buildings

 Supporting Healthier, Better-Managed Indoor Spaces

-Commercial buildings bring people together for long periods of time.
-Offices, mixed-use developments, retail centers, and corporate facilities depend on shared air systems and consistent environmental conditions.
+Commercial buildings host diverse activities throughout the day.
+Offices, mixed-use developments, retail environments, and corporate facilities rely on shared infrastructure, including ventilation systems and environmental controls, to maintain stable indoor conditions.

 THE COMMERCIAL BUILDING CONTEXT